1 Houston Officer Killed as Police Helicopter Crashes at Apartment Complex

 The National Transportation Safety Board and Federal Aviation Administration will investigate, Acevedo said, while the police department conducts a parallel homicide investigation.

-Acevedo noted that shots rang out across the street from the scene around 3 a.m.
-Six people were taken into custody, he said, updating the number from three.
-Acevedo stressed that police had no information indicating the helicopter was taken down by hostile action.
+Acevedo noted that shots rang out across the street from the scene at around 3 a.m.
+Six people were taken into custody, he said.
+Acevedo stressed that police had no information indicating that the helicopter might have been taken down by hostile action.